ARTICLE I – NAME

 - Any member may be accompanied at meetings by another attorney(s), if the guest is an associate with whom the member practices.
 If a member is unable to attend a general meeting of the Council, the member may designate a member of his or her firm to attend the meeting as a non-voting participant.

 - The University of North Carolina staff attorneys who represent state elementary and secondary schools, and any staff attorney employed by the North Carolina Department of Justice, the North Carolina Department of Public Instruction, the State Board of Education, or the School of Government whose primary responsibility is in the area of education law shall be eligible for membership in the Council.

 B. Termination of Membership

 Membership shall terminate immediately when a member ceases to represent a NCSBA member school district, or for other good and just cause including the failure to continue to manifest an interest in the purposes of the Council, or upon the nonpayment of membership dues.
 Any members shall promptly notify the Chair of the Council in the event of termination of the attorney-client relationship with all NCSBA member school districts.

 C. Membership Committee

 - The Executive Committee, as herein provided, shall constitute the Membership Committee whose duty it shall be to decide any dispute or other matters relating to eligibility for membership or termination of membership.

 - The Membership Committee’s function shall be to qualify candidates for membership, to have the sole determination as to the termination of membership, and to keep NCSBA informed as to the membership of the Council for administrative purposes.
 The determination of the Membership Committee shall be final as to the eligibility of any attorney for membership or termination of membership in the Council.

 D. Dues and Council of School Attorneys Membership

-- The Council shall have integrated membership with the National School Boards Association (NSBA) Council of School Attorneys.
-The Council shall pay to the NSBA Council of School Attorneys for membership in that organization the appropriate portion of the annual dues of each member.
+Membership in the National School Boards Association (“NSBA”) Council of School Attorneys is optional for Council members.
+The Council shall pay to the NSBA Council of School Attorneys for membership in that organization the appropriate portion of the annual dues of each member who elects to participate in that organization.

 E. Fiscal Year